Macedonian alphabet: Development

-Standardization of the Macedonian Alphabet
+Standardization

-With the liberation of Vardar Macedonia from German-Albanian occupation in the late 1944 and the incorporation of its territory into the Socialist Federal Republic of Yugoslavia as the Socialist Republic of Macedonia, the Yugoslav authorities recognized a distinct Macedonian ethnic identity and language.
-The Anti-Fascist Assembly for the National Liberation of Macedonia (ASNOM, effectively the Macedonian provisional government) formed a committee to standardize Macedonian and its alphabet.
+At the end of WWII this territory was incorporated into the Socialist Federal Republic of Yugoslavia as the Socialist Republic of Macedonia, the Yugoslav authorities recognized a distinct Macedonian ethnic identity and language.
+The Anti-Fascist Assembly for the National Liberation of Macedonia (ASNOM, effectively the Macedonian provisional government) formed the "Commission for the Establishment of the Macedonian Language, Alphabet and Orthography", to standardize Macedonian and its alphabet.

-ASNOM rejected the first committee's recommendations, and formed a second committee, whose recommendations were accepted.
-The (second) committees' recommendations were strongly influenced by the Serbian Cyrillic alphabet (28 of the Macedonian alphabet's 31 letters are common to both Macedonian and Serbian, the letters unique to Macedonian being Ѓ, Ѕ, and Ќ), and by the works of Krste Misirkov.
+ASNOM rejected the first commission's recommendations, and formed a second commission, whose recommendations were accepted.
+The (second) commissions' recommendations were strongly influenced by the Serbian Cyrillic alphabet (28 of the Macedonian alphabet's 31 letters are common to both Macedonian and Serbian, the letters unique to Macedonian being Ѓ, Ѕ, and Ќ), and by the works of Krste Misirkov.